kablamo/WebService-DNSMadeEasy/README.md

 # AUTHOR

 Eric Johnson <eric.git@iijo.org>

-Forked from Torsten Raudssus's WWW::DNSMadeEasy module.
+This module started as a fork of Torsten Raudssus's WWW::DNSMadeEasy module, but its pretty much a total rewrite especially since v1 and v2 of the DNS Made Easy protocol are very different.